-- Right-click on the file to restore and select Restore selection.
+- 1. Select the Responses > Quarantine menu and the General tab. - Right-click on the file to restore and select Restore selection.
 The Restore quarantined files window appears.
 All quarantined files with the same hash will be listed and selected for restoration. - 3.
 Enable the option Overwrite existing file if the same file already exists in the original location and you wish to replace it. - 4.
 If necessary, use the search field or the Quarantine status and Agent group filters to narrow down the list.
-The statuses can either be Quarantined or Pending restoration. - 5.
-Unselect any files that you would like to keep quarantined.
+The statuses can either be Quarantined or Pending restoration. - Unselect any files that you would like to keep quarantined.
 All files with the same hash will always be restored at the same time at their respective locations. - Click on Restore.
 A restoration task will be created and the status of the files will switch to Pending restoration.
-The files will then be moved from the quarantine repository to their original
+The files will then be moved from the quarantine repository to their original locations, and disappear from the Quarantine panel.